Warming up cold inflation: Warm Inflation as an Attractor

 \section{Warm Inflation as an Attractor}

 In this section, we will show that the equilibrium configuration derived in the previous section is an attractor solution with a large basin of attraction.
 This further underlines the key point of this paper: generic conditions in axion inflation often lead to thermal effects that cannot be ignored.
-We will explore two generic initial conditions for inflation and demonstrate that they can both lead to the warm inflation equilibrium.
+We will explore two generic initial conditions for inflation and demonstrate that they both may lead to the warm inflation equilibrium.
 The first is a thermal bath at a temperature different than the equilibrium temperature, the second is a vacuum absent of any thermalized degrees of freedom.
-In other words, even starting from zero temperature, an inflation model may drive itself into the warm regime.